History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 6.1 Burden of Proof

-The Provost, as the chief academic officer and charging party, has the burden of proving by clear and convincing evidence that the reasons for discharge have a reasonable basis in fact and are consistent with state and federal law, the Code and NC State policies/regulations/rules.
+The Executive Vice Chancellor and Provost, as the chief academic officer and charging party, has the burden of proving by clear and convincing evidence that the reasons for discharge or imposition of serious sanction have a reasonable basis in fact and are consistent with state and federal law, the Code and NC State policies/regulations/rules.

 6.2 Hearing Closed to the Public